ocsigen/js_of_ocaml/README.md

 - js_of_ocaml-ppx_deriving_json
 - js_of_ocaml-lwt, lwt support.
 - js_of_ocaml-tyxml, tyxml support.
-- js_of_ocaml-ocamlbuild, an ocamlbuild plugin to compile to javascript.
 - js_of_ocaml-toplevel, lib and tools to build an ocaml toplevel to javascript.